bishwash26/dahishakkar/README.md

-# dahishakkar
+# Dahishakkar
-A repo to create beautiful mobile invitation
+A repo to create beautiful wedding invitation.
+Celebrate your special day with dahishakkar.